dashio-connect/python-dashio/Documents/Documentation.md

 * *title : str*.
 A short title for the button group.
 * *title_position : TitlePosition*.
 Can be TitlePosition.BOTTOM, TitlePosition.TOP, TitlePosition.OFF.
 * *button_enabled : boolean*.
 True allows the app to send button events.
 False disables button pushes.
+* *style : ButtonStyle*.
+Can be ButtonStyle.BASIC, ButtonStyle.HIGHLIGHT.
 * *off_color : Color*.
 Set the off color.
 * *on_color : Color*.
 Set the on color.
 * *control_position : ControlPosition*.
 Set the size and position of the button on a DeviceView.